Kent County Cricket Club in 2018: Departures

 Adam Ball, Hugh Bernard and Charlie Hartley were released by Kent at the end of the 2017 season.
 Matt Coles also left his home county to join county champions Essex in October 2017.

 Sam Northeast, who had been club captain for the previous two seasons, left to join Hampshire in February.
 Northeast had been given permission to speak to other counties after having been replaced as captain in January by Sam Billings.
 Northeast declined to sign an extended contract with Kent and would have been out of contract at the end of the 2018 season.
-Kent were unwilling to keep Northeast as captain in the last year of his contract and relations between the two sides broke down, with Kent reluctantly allowing Northeast permission to speak to other sides.
+Kent were unwilling to keep Northeast as captain in the last year of his contract and relations between the two teams broke down, with Kent reluctantly allowing Northeast permission to speak to other teams.

 During July all-rounder Will Gidman announced that he would retire as a player at the end of the season with a view to moving into coaching.
-He had deputised as Kent's Second XI coach whilst Min Patel was working with the England under-19 side.
+He had deputised as Kent's Second XI coach whilst Min Patel was working with the England under-19 team.
 On 17 September, off-spinner James Tredwell announced his retirement from cricket after an 18-year career, having made his debut for Kent in 2000.
 Tredwell represented England in two Tests, 45 One Day Internationals and 17 T20 Internationals.
 His last competitive appearances for Kent were during the Regional Super50 in Antigua and he had been suffering from a shoulder injury for the whole of the domestic season.
 The following day, Kent announced that Matt Hunn was to leave the county to pursue a career outside of cricket once his contract expired at the end of the season after five years as a professional.